gibbok/notes-graphql/README.md

 GraphQL is typically served over HTTP via a single endpoint which expresses the full set of capabilities of the service.
 This is in contrast to REST APIs which expose a suite of URLs each of which expose a single resource.

+- GraphQL can call any backends
+- It make easy to trasverse data
+- We often talk about GraphQL as a gateway to REST, GRPC

 ### Advantage

 > Instead of doing one API request to get basic information about an object, and then multiple subsequent API requests to find out more information about that object like in REST, you can get all of that information in one API request.
 That saves bandwidth, makes your app run faster, and simplifies your client-side logic.